Where to vote early in Florida – Florida Courier

 - Miami Beach City Hall, 1700 Convention Center Drive, Miami Beach

-- Miami Lakes Community Center (Mary Collins Community Center), 15151 NW 82nd, Miami Lakes
+- Miami Lakes Community Center (Mary Collins Community Center), 15151 NW 82nd Ave., Miami Lakes

 - Naranja Branch Library, 14850 SW 280th Street, Homestead